HagaiAstrin/Mental-Health-models/README.md

+# Mental Health models

+The models in this repository are fine-tuned large language models and classifiers designed for emotional support and risk detection in Hebrew.
+They are trained on anonymized chat data from Sahar to identify signs of distress, suicidality, and emotional states in real conversations.
+Together, they provide a foundation for research on safe, empathetic, and culturally adapted AI mental health support systems.

+---

 This repository contains two complementary components:

 1. **Classifiers** – Supervised models for detecting suicidality and subject prediction tasks using volunteer-anonymized mental health chat data.